California Takes Controversial Approach to Fentanyl Crisis

 Mixed Messages

-But when does de-stigmatization become de facto normalization of extremely addictive drug use?
+But when does destigmatization become de facto normalization of extremely addictive drug use?

-Humphreys recalls a series of “Know Overdose” signs and billboards by the National Harm Reduction Coalition that appeared across San Francisco a few years ago, some of which showed fentanyl users as “attractive, successful, fun people—they were trying to say, ‘don’t feel bad about using fentanyl, it’s terrific, just do it with your pals and it will be safer.’”
+Humphreys said he recalls a series of “Know Overdose” signs and billboards by the National Harm Reduction Coalition that appeared across San Francisco a few years ago, some of which showed fentanyl users as “attractive, successful, fun people—they were trying to say, ‘don’t feel bad about using fentanyl, it’s terrific, just do it with your pals and it will be safer.’”

-While the state’s new fentanyl awareness campaign omits the billboards’ encouragements to “change it up” and “try smoking and snorting instead” of injecting, or “do it with friends,” it shares a tone and aesthetic lineage with these advertisements.
+While the state’s new fentanyl awareness campaign omits the billboards’ encouragements to “change it up” and “try smoking and snorting” instead of injecting, or “do it with friends,” it shares a tone and aesthetic lineage with these advertisements.

-“Facts Fight Fentanyl” and “Informed Humans” use attractive actors in abstracted skits to deploy a message that fentanyl can show up in counterfeit pills and naloxone can save lives—all with an ethos of disaffected resignation.
+“Facts Fight Fentanyl” and “Informed Humans” use attractive actors in abstracted skits to deploy the message that fentanyl can show up in counterfeit pills and naloxone can save lives—all with an ethos of disaffected resignation.

 In the latter, a spot that takes inspiration from contemporary horror films, a voiceover narration tells you, “In Big Tobacco’s fantasy land, the deadliest industry is your friend.”
 Vaping won’t lead to smoking, it says, “if you ignore the research that says otherwise.”